chemerisuk/better-dom/README.md

 Check out the [extension repository](https://github.com/chemerisuk/better-dateinput-polyfill).

 ## Getter and setter
 One of the unclear moments about standard DOM APIs is notion of properties and attributes for a element.
-Every time a developer wants to get some value he or she needs to decide which value to grab.
-Usually reading a property is faster, but a lot of people don't know that or just always get an attribute value to keep algorithm the same everywhere.
+Every time a developer wants to get some value he or she needs to decide which entity to grab.
+Usually reading a property is faster, but a lot of people don't know that or just always use attribute to keep the algorithm the same everywhere.

-To fix that confusion the library introduces smart getter and setter.
+To fix that the library introduces smart getter and setter.

 ```js
 var link = DOM.find("#link");